 We send payments at least two (2) business days before your card’s due date to ensure payment arrives on time.

-Tally is currently available in the following states: Arkansas, California, Colorado, Connecticut, Washington DC, Florida, Illinois, Louisiana, Massachusetts, Michigan, Minnesota, New Jersey, New York, Ohio, Oregon, Oklahoma, Pennsylvania, South Carolina, South Dakota, Texas, Utah, Washington and Wisconsin.
-And we are adding new states on a regular basis.
+Tally is currently available in the following states: Arkansas, California, Colorado, Connecticut, Washington DC, Florida, Georgia, Illinois, Idaho, Iowa, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Mexico, New Jersey, New York, Ohio, Oregon, Oklahoma, Pennsylvania, South Carolina, South Dakota, Texas, Utah, Washington and Wisconsin.
+We are adding new states on a regular basis.